Confidence Before Answering: A Paradigm Shift for Efficient LLM Uncertainty Estimation: Experiment

 \subsubsection{Models and Training Data}

-We conduct our confidence-first comparisons on three instruction-tuned models of different scales: \textbf{Qwen2.5-7B-Instruct}, \textbf{Qwen2.5-3B-Instruct}, and \textbf{Qwen2.5-1.5B-Instruct}~\cite{qwen2.5}, to verify consistency across model sizes.
+We conduct our confidence-first comparisons on three instruction-tuned \textbf{Qwen2.5-Instruct} models of different scales: 7B, 3B, and 1.5B~\cite{qwen2.5}, to verify consistency across model sizes.
 Unless otherwise specified, all remaining experiments (including answer-first comparisons and ablations) are conducted on \textbf{Qwen2.5-7B-Instruct}.

-Training is performed exclusively on \textbf{Big-Math-Verified} \citep{albalak2025}, a math dataset with automatically verifiable correctness, enabling low-noise reward computation.
+For the main experiments, training is performed on \textbf{Big-Math-Verified}~\citep{albalak2025}, a math dataset with automatically verifiable correctness, enabling low-noise reward computation.